-Fateh Veer Singh Guram, Travel @ The Hush Post: The Sangla valley of Himachal Pradesh is one of the most beautiful and off beat valleys of the country.
+Fateh Veer Singh Guram, Travel @ The Hush Post: The Sangla valley of Himachal Pradesh is one of the most beautiful and offbeat valleys of the country.
 Located close to the Indo-China border, the valley overlooks Tibet the rugged landscape offers some stunning views.
 The valley is full of contrasts.
-While there is a spiritual aura and the sound of Buddhist chants that reverberate in the valley, the valley is a paradise for those seeking exhilarating adventure.
+While there are a spiritual aura and the sound of Buddhist chants that reverberate in the valley, the valley is a paradise for those seeking exhilarating adventure.
 While some parts of the valley are full of beautiful flowers and flowers, other parts of the valley are barren and look like the surface of Mars.

 Things to do in and around Sangla valley: